thriveweb/deking-new/content/services/diy-kitset-decks.md

     max: $3800.00
     min: $3200.00
     size: 5m x 4m
+servicePods:
+  - podDescription: >-
+      If you have the know how and some basic tools you will be able to install your own patio roof.

+      Just send us your measurements and requirements, we will send you back an engineered drawing with a price and you are good to go
+    podImage: /images/uploads/fullsizeoutput_2123.jpeg
+    podsTitle: Kitset Patio for the DIY
 videoTitle: ' '
 bannerTitle: DIY decking kits and kitset decks
 bannerDescription: >-